Your pet dog is your favorite.

 Your dog may do it for various reasons, like nature, grooming, and fitness.
 From here, you might also want to know about your dog snoring.
 Because this also gets affected by dogs’ grooming.

-Now let us explore the most prevalent reasons dogs prefer to stand on their folks.
+Now let us explore the reasons dogs prefer to stand on their folks.
 And examine whether this is a cause for worry.

 An Alpha Dog’s Dominant Nature